VALAWAI/docs/docs/tutorials/mov.md

    connection starts.
    * **channle_name** The name of the component's channel that will publish the messages that enter into the connection.
- - **target** he information of the node that is the connection's target.
+ - **target** The information of the node that is the connection's target.
    For the node is necessary the next information:
    * **component_id** The identifier of the component that the topology connection ends.